quicwg/multipath/draft-ietf-quic-multipath.md

 endpoints have to use the MP_RETIRE_CONNECTION_ID frame instead of the RETIRE_CONNECTION_ID frame to indicate the respective Path ID together with the connection ID sequence number, at least for all paths with a Path ID other than 0.
+Endpoints can also use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID for the initial path with Path ID 0, however, the use of NEW_CONNECTION_ID and RETIRE_CONNECTION_ID is still valid as well and endpoints need to process these frames accordingly as corresponding to Path ID 0.

 If the client has used all the allocated connection IDs for a path, it is supposed to retire those that are not used anymore, and the server is supposed to provide